 If you look at kit lenses – the zoom lenses supplied with consumer camera bodies – you’ll see that the aperture is written as f/3.5-5.6, for example.
 One such lens is the Nikon AF-S DX NIKKOR 18-105mm f/3.5-5.6G ED VR Lens, which is the kit lens supplied with the Nikon D7000.

-What that aperture detail means is that at 18mm the maximum aperture is f3.5 and at 105mm the maximum aperture is f5.6.
+This means is that at 18mm the maximum aperture is f3.5 and at 105mm the maximum aperture is f5.6.
 That’s a difference of nearly 1.5 stops of light!

 My 24-70mm and my 70-200mm f2.8 lenses are both constant aperture lenses.
-So, regardless of whether I’m shooting at 24mm or 200mm, I’ll be able to use an aperture of f2.8.
+So, regardless of whether I’m shooting at 24mm or 200mm, I’ll be able to use an aperture of f2.8 and I never have to worry about a variable aperture.

 Focus – autofocus motors